yo-yo-yo-jbo/anti_debugging_intro/README.md

 - Static analysis: examining the code without running it, usually involves a disassembler.
 - Dynamic analysis: running the payload in a debugging environment, following the payload flow, setting up breakpoints and so on.

-The quickest way (for me at least) to reverse-engineer a payload is combination of both.
+The quickest way (for me at least) to reverse-engineer a payload is to combine both.
 However, there are some hurdles along the way:
 - For *static analysis*, the code author might decide to *obfuscate* the code - adding nonesense instructions, using a decryption key for the code, using [packing solutions](https://en.wikipedia.org/wiki/UPX) and even running the code in a [designated virtual machine](https://en.wikipedia.org/wiki/Denuvo).
 - For *dynamic analysis*, the code author might decide to check the environment and behave differently based on it.